Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations

 In~\cite{p:complete-lattices-up-to} the proof of soundness of a compatible up-to technique $u$ relies on the definition of a function $u^\omega$ defined as $u^\omega(x) = \bigsqcup \{ u^n(x) \mid n \in \nat\}$, where $u^n(x)$ is defined inductively as $u^0(x) = x$ and $u^{n+1}(x) = u(u^n(x))$.
 The function $u^\omega$ is extensive but not idempotent in general, and it can be easily seen that $u^\omega \sqsubseteq \bar{u}$.
 The paper~\cite{Pou:CAWU} shows that for any monotone function one can consider the largest compatible up-to function, the so-called companion, which is extensive and idempotent.
 The companion could be used in place of $\bar{u}$ for part of the theory.
 However, we find it convenient to work with $\bar{u}$ since, despite not discussed in the present paper, it plays a key role for the integration of up-to techniques into the verification algorithms.
 Furthermore the companion is usually hard to determine.

-\subsection{Up-to techniques for systems of equations}
+\subsection{Up-To Techniques for Systems of Equations}

-Exploiting the fact that up-to functions can be viewed as abstractions, moving to systems of equations is almost immediate.
-As in the case of abstractions, we allow to have a different up-to function for each equation of the system.
+Exploiting the view of up-to functions as abstractions, moving to systems of equations is easy.
+As in the case of abstractions, a different up-to function is allowed for each equation.